xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 - You have a mature set of tests, and it takes hours to finish execution.
 - You have a new code committed or a new build available, where a high number of test failures might reflect the quality of the new build.

-This article provides the concept of the configuration on terminating execution and the tutorial on common use cases.
+In this article, you will learn how to configure a maximum number of test failures, with examples using common use cases.

 You can use this feature with the following testing types: